BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 ### Transfer Learning

-Training a deep NN from scratch is possible for small projects.
+Training a deep ANN from scratch is possible for small projects.
 However, most applications require the training of very large neural networks and this requires huge amounts of data and computational resources.
 Both are expensive.

 This is where *transfer learning* comes into play.
 In transfer learning, the pre-trained weights of an already trained model (e.g., trained on millions of images belonging to thousands of classes, on several high power GPUs for several days) are used for predicting new classes.
 The advantages are obvious: